Inorizushi/DDR-X3/SNCharacters.md

 The Characters Themselves
 -------------------------
-Character.lua as included in this version of the theme can work with version 1 SNCharacters, and only version 1 SNCharacters.
-(No further versions have been devised yet.)
+Character.lua as included in this version of the theme can work with version 1 and 2 SNCharacters, which are mostly identical.
 The following elements are directly supported, which means that Character.lua will take care of at least part of the work for you.

 ### Configuration (config.lua) ###
 config.lua is a file that returns a table containing at least two fields, version and color.
 Both must exist for the character to be considered valid.